zqhans/go-the-right-way/content.en/docs/dependency-injection/_index.md

+---
+title: "Dependency Injection"
+weight: 50
+bookFlatSection: true
+# bookToc: true
+# bookHidden: false
+# bookCollapseSection: false
+# bookComments: false
+# bookSearchExclude: false
+---

-# Dependency Injection in Go
+# Dependency Injection

+**Notice:** generated with AI (google-labs-jules)

 Dependency Injection (DI) is a design pattern where a component's dependencies are provided to it from an external source, rather than the component creating them itself.
 This promotes loose coupling, making code more modular, testable, and maintainable.